-- email us with location details, photos if possible, details of intended work and your telephone number, at least 5 days before work is proposed.
+- email us at firstname.lastname@example.org with location details, photographs of the tree showing the danger or showing that it is dead, details of intended work and your telephone number, at least 5 days before work is proposed.

 - work must not be undertaken until agreed in writing except where there is an immediate risk of serious harm where notice must be given to the Council as soon as practicable after the works become necessary.

 - if you have to undertake emergency works without agreement in writing you are strongly advised to take photographic evidence of the tree before the works are done as it is a criminal offence to do works to such trees without consent and it can result in a substantial fine.

 We are committed to ensuring that your privacy is protected by adhering to the EU General Data Protection Regulation (GDPR).

 Any personal information provided will be used by us solely for the purpose of determining the application and contacting you regarding this.

 Your name and address and comments will be available to the general public via the website.
 Any signatures, personal email addresses and personal contact numbers will not be viewable online but will be recorded on our planning database and will be available to all planning staff.